St Peter's Church, West Blatchington: The church today

 St Peter's was listed at Grade II* on 24 March 1950.
 As of February 2001, it was one of 70 Grade II*-listed buildings and structures, and 1,218 listed buildings of all grades, in the city of Brighton and Hove.
 Worship is in the Reformed Catholic tradition of the Church of England.
-There is a parish Eucharist on Sunday at 10am with Sunday school and a monthly all-age service at 4pm on the first Sunday of the month.
+There is a parish Eucharist on Sunday at 10am with Sunday school and once or twice a month, a teens group called spy.

 The parish, which was established in 1940, covers a large area north of Hove immediately west of the Brighton boundary, although much of it is uninhabited downland.
 The boundaries are Goldstone Crescent, The Droveway, Nevill Road, the land behind Nevill Avenue, Hangleton Road and Amberley Drive; the South Downs as far as Waterhall Golf Course; Mill Road and Woodland Avenue.

 Since 2008, the church has been part of the Portslade and Western Hove Group Ministry.
 Its other churches are the Bishop Hannington Memorial Church, St Helen's at Hangleton, St Nicolas' at Portslade, St Philip's and St Leonard's in Aldrington, Holy Cross at Hove and the Good Shepherd at Mile Oak.